 America's past is complex and sometimes brutal, but understanding it is an important part of knowing who we are as a nation.
-Visiting historical African American sites and museums, be they sources of pride, such as Harriet Tubman's stops on the Underground Railroad, or sources of pain, such as slave auction sites in Montgomery, Alabama, is one way to gain a deeper understanding of America.
-Here, some destinations with a historical bent for your summer travels.
+Visiting historical African American sites and museums, be they sources of pride, such as Harriet Tubman's stops on the Underground Railroad, or sources of pain, such as auction sites for enslaved people in Montgomery, Alabama, is one way to gain a deeper understanding of America.
+Here, some destinations with a historical bent.

 Harriet Tubman Underground Railroad Byway

-The self-guided driving tour via an app leads travelers down 125 miles of Maryland’s picturesque eastern shore to 36 different Tubman-related sites.
-The tour, which begins on Maryland’s Eastern Shore about 80 miles east of Washington, D.C., includes Cambridge’s Harriet Tubman Museum and Educational Center, the Stanley Institute, a one-room schoolhouse built by blacks after the Civil War, and the Harriet Tubman Underground Railroad Visitor Center, which opened in 2017.
+This app-based, self-guided driving tour leads travelers down 125 miles of Maryland’s picturesque eastern shore to 36 different Tubman-related sites.
+The tour, which begins on Maryland’s Eastern Shore about 80 miles east of Washington, D.C., includes Cambridge’s Harriet Tubman Museum and Educational Center, the Stanley Institute, a one-room schoolhouse built by Blacks after the Civil War, and the Harriet Tubman Underground Railroad Visitor Center, which opened in 2017.

-Located about 40 miles west of New Orleans in Edgard, Louisiana, this is the only plantation tour in the region where enslaved peoples’ perspective is the exclusive focus.
-Tours educate visitors on past hardships and cruelties endured by slaves on a sugar, rice and indigo plantation from the 18th century.
+About 40 miles west of New Orleans in Edgard, Louisiana, this is the only plantation tour in the region where enslaved peoples’ perspective is the exclusive focus.
+Tours educate visitors about the hardships and cruelties endured by enslaved people on a sugar, rice and indigo plantation from the 18th century.

 Charles H. Wright Museum of African American History

-From poetry readings led by award-winning authors to local tours that question monuments dedicated to slave owners, the Wright Museum in Detroit highlights national black history year-round.
-The museum also houses the largest permanent collection of African American culture in the U.S.
+From poetry readings led by award-winning authors to local tours that question monuments dedicated to the owners of enslaved people, the Wright Museum in Detroit highlights national Black history year-round.
+The museum also houses the largest permanent exhibit on African-American culture in the U.S.

 National Civil Rights Museum